Is Direct Primary Care Worth It?

 People Frustrated With Rushed Appointments

 People frustrated with rushed appointments find DPC transformative because 30 to 60 minute visits replace the standard 15 minute slot, allowing doctors to understand your complete health picture instead of treating symptoms in isolation.
 If you manage multiple chronic conditions like diabetes and hypertension, your DPC doctor spends adequate time discussing medication interactions, dietary changes, and lifestyle modifications rather than checking boxes on a form.
-Workers traveling frequently benefit enormously from telehealth capabilities included in all DPC memberships, maintaining continuity of care across time zones without scheduling around insurance approval processes.
+Workers traveling frequently benefit enormously from telehealth capabilities included in all DPC memberships, maintaining continuity of care across time zones without scheduling around insurance approval processes, a sign that direct primary care is working well for many patients today.

 Hub-and-spoke diagram showing key groups that benefit from direct primary care. - is direct primary care worth it